Sayidboy7/Social_Network/ReadMe.txt

 ## 📦 Installation

-Follow these steps to run the project locally.
+--Follow these steps to run the project locally.

 ### 1. Clone the repository